 Fond du Lac is a medium-sized city located in the state of Wisconsin.
 With a population of 42,933 people and 11 constituent neighborhoods, Fond du Lac is the 15th largest community in Wisconsin.

-Fond du Lac is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fond du Lac is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fond du Lac is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fond du Lac who work in office and administrative support (11.74%), sales jobs (9.18%), and food service (7.45%).
+There are especially a lot of people living in Fond du Lac who work in office and administrative support (12.94%), sales jobs (9.11%), and food service (7.26%).

 The most common language spoken in Fond du Lac is English.
 Other important languages spoken here include Spanish and Other Asian languages.